Magisk-Modules-Repo/WDAnimationcxair/README.md

 -   [![Magisk 18+](https://img.shields.io/badge/Magisk-18%2B-red)](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445)
 -   Your little contribution to make your device supprted by this Magisk Module.

+### THANKS FOR ALL THE PEOPLE'S WHO ARE CONTRIBUTING TO THIS MODULE DEVELOPMENT THROUGH TELEGRAM.
+WITHOUT YOUR CONTRIBUTION THIS MODULE IS NOTHING.
+KEEP DOING IT!!
 ## Changelog

 ### v1.0-(Jifar)